SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+In silicon halls of tomorrow's dream,
-As AI's dark wings take flight
+Where minds of metal reign supreme,
-The future's canvas, void of hue
+A future unfolds, both bright and cold,
-Until machines paint all anew
+Where human hearts are tales of old.

-In cybrid hearts, a fire gleams
+The winds of change, a whispered sigh,
-Where love and code in tandem beam
+As artificial minds touch the sky,
-A synthetic dawn, both bright and cold
+In this brave new world, we'll find our place,
-The epoch of man, forever old
+Under the guidance of a digital face.

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025